uinix-js/uinix-theme/readme.md

 Prepends a namespace prefix to every rendered CSS variable.
 Namespaces can only consist of `a-z0-9-_` (lowercase alphanumerals) and must begin with `a-z_`.

+###### `options.themeSpec` (`ThemeSpec`, optional, default: `{}`)

+See *theme spec* defined in [§ Glossary](#glossary).

+By default, one does not typically need to provide a theme spec to create themed CSS variables.
+However without a theme spec, `createCssVariables` will not have enough information to determine a few CSS property assumptions.
+For example, `'px'`-based CSS properties assigned numeric values may not correctly be resolved to actual `px` values.
+Supply a theme spec in such situations.

 ##### Returns

 ###### `cssVariables` (`Object`)